robmisasi/eslint-plugin-headers/docs/rules/header-presence.md

 header comment.

 **path**: Required when `source: "file"`.
-Path to a file containing content to check in a header comment.
+Path to a file containing content to enforce in a header comments.

+**preservePragmas**: boolean, preserves pragma expressions in leading comments when updating header.
+Defaults to `true`.
+No effect when `style: "line"`.

 ## When Not To Use It